alebcay/awesome-shell/README.md

 * [image-scraper](https://github.com/sananth12/ImageScraper) - A cool command line image scraper with a lot of features.
 * [jq](https://github.com/stedolan/jq) - Sed for json data.
 You can use it to slice and filter and map and transform structured data
 * [mplayer](http://www.mplayerhq.hu/design7/news.html) - Lets you play most audio and video formats (using ASCII characters) in the shell as well as in a GUI.
+* [nehm](https://github.com/bogem/nehm) - Console tool, which downloads, sets IDv3 tags and adds to your iTunes (if you use it) your SoundCloud likes in convenient way
 * [PiCAST](https://github.com/lanceseidman/PiCAST) - PiCAST turns your $35 Raspberry Pi in to a Chromecast like Device
 * [sejda](https://github.com/torakiki/sejda/) - Command line manipulation of PDF documents (split, merge, rotate, convert to jpg, extract text, etc)
 * [xmlstarlet](http://xmlstar.sourceforge.net/) - Old but powerful tool for command-line XML formatting, filtering, and manipulation.